wesley-dean/sync_github_org_team/README.md

   interfacing with the GitHub API
 * **ORG**: the name of the GitHub organization to query
 * **TEAM_NAME**: the name of the team to synchronize
+* **DRY_RUN**: if "false", it perform the sync; otherwise, just display messages saying what it would do but don't actually perform the sync

 ### Scoping the PAT